-The market report presents the comparison of the market results between the current Net Transfer Capacity (NTC) calculation method and the simulated flow-based (FB) capacity calculation method of the day-ahead market timeframe.
-NEMO Simulations has produced the simulated FB market results by using Euphemia test environment.
+The market report presents the comparison of the market results between the current Net Transfer Capacity (NTC) calculation method and the simulated flowbased (FB) capacity calculation method of the day-ahead market timeframe.
+NEMO simulations have produced the simulated FB market results by using Euphemia test environment.
 The market report is published weekly.